Growth Mindset Tip: Drop Your Fear of Trying

 The why can clarify the important aspects of the goal.
 It will tell you which aspects are priorities as you move forward.
 It will help you decide how to make changes to your initial plan because you’ll see more clearly what parts of the plan are and aren’t important.

 For my month of anxiety information posts, my goal is to help more people deal successfully with their anxiety and improve their lives.
-Being clear about that goal helped me let go of my initial every day posting idea and alter it to a schedule I think is more doable.
+Being clear about that goal helped me let go of my initial everyday posting idea and alter it to a schedule I think is more doable.
 Either way can advance me toward my goal.

-Quotes to Inspire You to Try
+Motivational Quotes to Encourage You to Try

-"As a person, I'm just trying to be better than I was yesterday and continue to elevate." ─Gabriella Wilson
+1. "As a person, I'm just trying to be better than I was yesterday and continue to elevate." ─Gabriella Wilson

-“All the great speakers were bad speakers first.” ─Ralph Waldo Emerson
+2. “All the great speakers were bad speakers first.” ─Ralph Waldo Emerson

-"Start where you are.
+3. "Start where you are.
 Use what you have.
 Do what you can." ─Arthur Ashe

 4. “You miss 100% of the shots you don't take.” ─Wayne Gretzky